marcglasberg/i18n_extension/README.md

 <br>

-**Q: What happens if a developer tries to call i18n on a string without translations, would't that be harder to catch?**
+**Q: What happens if a developer tries to call i18n on a string without translations, wouldn't that be harder to catch?**

 **A:** _With i18n_extension you can generate a report with all missing translations, and you can even add those checks to tests.